integration code

 • Delete your Google accounts

-Unless you go completely off the grid, it’s a fact of life that the more technology we use, the more information we’re giving up and is being stored about us.
+Unless you go completely off the grid, it’s a fact of life that the more technology we use, the more information we’re giving up and being stored about us.
 But, with all the controversy this year, it has at least created more transparency around what Google actually knows about us.
 For more information, visit Google’s Privacy Site for a comprehensive overview of their privacy policy.

 Valerie Baker